gasparka/thesis/docs/4_examples.rst

 ~~~~~~~~~~~~~~~~~~~

 Long term goal of the project is to develop enough blocks that are functionally equal to GNURadio blocks, so that
-flow-graphs could be converted to FPGA designs, thus providing an open-source alternative for Simulink
+flow-graphs could be converted to FPGA designs, thus providing an open source alternative for Simulink
 based flows.